 Illustrations by Kimberlie Wong

-Issey Fujishima is a Japanese German designer and artist.
-He has been involved in rural development and disaster relief through working with the Asian Rural Institute, a Christian nonprofit in Japan.
-His first book “The Reign of God” is an illustrated novel that explores the passion and message of the historical Jesus.
-Since writing this article he has moved to Melbourne.
+Issey Fujishima is a Japanese German designer and artist active in Melbourne.
+He has been involved in rural development and disaster relief at the Asian Rural Institute, a Christian nonprofit in Japan.
+His first book “The Reign of God” is an illustrated novel that retells the passion and message of the historical Jesus.
+You can find Issey at: thereignofgod.com.